Hybrid Air Vehicles Airlander 10: Airlander 10 production version

 Following the prototype tests flights, the Airlander 10 received CAA Production Organisation Approval and EASA Design Organisation Approval.

 As of January 2020 the company is planning to manufacture a batch of certified, production standard Airlander 10 hybrid airships.
 Compared to the prototype they are planned to feature reduced aerodynamic drag, improved landing gear and a larger payload cabin.
 HAV estimate the footprint per passenger on Airlander 10 will be about 9 g/km or 4.5 kg, compared with about 53 kg per passenger on a jet plane.

 In February 2022 it was reported that production of the Airlander would be moved to South Yorkshire.

 In December 2024 the South Yorkshire Mayoral Combined Authority released the first instalment of a £7m loan, prompting the start of initial survey and site work for a manufacturing facility at a 50 hectare site at Carcroft Common, Doncaster.
 The facility is expected to have a production capacity of 10 units per year.

 Orders and reservations

 In June 2022, Spanish airline Air Nostrum announced that they had placed a reservation for ten airships, with delivery scheduled for 2026.
 The order was doubled to twenty airships in August 2023.

+In October 2025 it was announced that Airlander had received its first military reservations from an unamed defence contractor.